“Krissy, do you have a shampoo recipe?”

 You can also treat your hair with some yoghurt and honey, egg, milk and olive oil, etc…

-Here are a few hair care product brands I believe to be awesome, or the best of the bunch…
+Here are a few hair care product brands I believe to be the best of the bunch…

 Note that I have thickish, wavyish, un-dyed darkish hair, with body, and these brands may not suit you personally.
 At last check, they met my requirements for low toxin (not always NO-toxin), but brands are always changing formulas so be vigilant.
 Also note that there isn’t enough research on all ingredients on the market, so my decisions are based on information I have been able to find out now.

 My absolute favourite – Ethique shampoo bars!
 What’s not to love about this brand?
 No plastic, easy to travel with, effective and no super-nasty nasties, that I am aware of.
 (Note: I do believe they use sodium coco-sulfate, and while it doesn’t rate poorly on the toxin ladder just yet, I do think it is lacking research and may be slipping through loopholes for now.)

 Other brands I have tried and like – MineralFusion, Mukti, 100% Pure, Lavera, Pineapple Heads (for kids).
 Search for stockists, or check out your local health food/organic store.
 Companies like Nourished Life, Biome and Flora and Fauna may stock them online too.